Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Conclusions

-The technology necessary to realize an oriented detector is already being developed, as demonstrated by the recent results obtained by the OREO collaboration, which at the present time is realizing and testing the first calorimeter composed by oriented crystals~\cite{bandiera2023, malagutti2024}.
-The same group has also developed the Geant4 libraries used in this work to simulate numerically the interactions of high energy particles inside oriented crystals~\cite{bandiera2015,sytov2019,sytov2023}.
+The technology necessary to realize an oriented detector is already being developed, as demonstrated by the recent results obtained by the OREO collaboration, which at the present time is realizing and testing the first calorimeter composed by oriented crystals (\cite{bandiera2023, bandiera2025, malagutti2024}).
+The same group has also developed the Geant4 libraries used in this work to simulate numerically the interactions of high-energy particles inside oriented crystals (\cite{bandiera2015,sytov2019,sytov2023}).
 These studies are relevant not only for the future development of a properly oriented astroparticle detector, but also because they advance our general level of understanding of what happens inside $\gamma$-ray telescopes.
-Future steps foresee the development and test of a prototype tracker-calorimeter system (AGILE/MCAL-like), in order to better evaluate the improvements in energy and angular resolution that could be achieved thanks to the crystals orientation.
+Future steps foresee the development and test of a prototype tracker-calorimeter system, in order to better evaluate the improvements in energy and angular resolution that could be achieved thanks to the crystals orientation.
 Other tests fundamental for space-readiness will have to be performed (e.g., thermal, vibration and irradiation tests).
-Such a prototype detector could also be used as a platform to test the feasibility of measuring the gamma-ray polarization at the GeV scale: it would be enough to replace the tungsten converters with an oriented copper radiator, and expose it to a polarized $\gamma$-ray beam produced with the same technique already used by the NA59 experiment at CERN~\cite{apyan2008}.
+Such a prototype detector could also be used as a platform to test the feasibility of measuring the gamma ray polarization at the gigaelectronvolt scale: it would be enough to replace the tungsten converters with an oriented copper radiator, and expose it to a polarized $\gamma$-ray beam produced with the same technique already used by the NA59 experiment at CERN (\cite{apyan2008}).

-In conclusion, we believe that a detector composed of oriented crystals and employed in pointing strategy could be the answer to some of the currently open challenges in gamma-ray astronomy and could help overcoming the limitations of direct GeV $\gamma$-ray observation, potentially revolutionizing the field in the post-Fermi era.
+In conclusion, we believe that a detector composed of oriented crystals and employed in pointing strategy could be the answer to some of the currently open challenges in gamma ray astronomy and could help overcoming the limitations of direct gigaelectronvolt $\gamma$-ray observation, potentially revolutionizing the field in the post-Fermi era.